 At a candidacy exam, it is very common for the committee to ask the student to write or draw something on the board to answer a question.
 The best and easiest way to do this would be to set up the computer in a conference room with a whiteboard behind the student.
 Alternatively, the student could use a large drawing pad and hold it up to the camera.
 It is also possible to draw with the mouse on a blank slide using the annotate function that appears in PowerPoint when sharing.

 At the end of the private portion of the exam when the student would normally be asked to leave the room, the student will exit the meeting.
-When the committee is ready for the student to rejoin the meeting, the Advisor will text the student.
+When the committee is ready for the student to rejoin the meeting, the Examining Committee chair will text the student.

-After the exam, the Chair will submit the results and evaluation forms to firstname.lastname@example.org and copy all members of the Examining Committee and the student.
-In the email, please ask each committee member to confirm their agreement with the forms by sending a reply-all email stating "OK".
+After the exam, the Chair will complete then email the result and evaluation forms to firstname.lastname@example.org and copy all members of the Examining Committee and the student.
+In the email, each committee member will be asked to confirm their agreement with the candiacy exam result by sending a reply-all email stating "OK" or "I approve".